1932 United States presidential election in Illinois: Turnout

+The total vote in the general election was 3,407,926.
 Both major parties held non-binding state-run preferential primaries on April 12.

 Democratic

-The 1932 Illinois Democratic presidential primary was held on April 12, 1932 in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1932 presidential election.
+The 1932 Illinois Democratic presidential primary was held on April 12, 1932, in the U.S. state of Illinois as one of the Democratic Party's state primaries ahead of the 1932 presidential election.

 The popular vote was a non-binding "beauty contest".
 Delegates were instead elected by direct votes by congressional district on delegate candidates.

-The popular vote was near unanimously won by the only name on the ballot, U.S. Senator from Illinois J. Hamilton Lewis, who ran as a favorite son.
+The popular vote was near-unanimously won by the only name on the ballot, U.S. Senator from Illinois J. Hamilton Lewis, who ran as a favorite son.

 Republican

-The 1932 Illinois Republican presidential primary was held on April 12, 1932 in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1932 presidential election.
+The 1932 Illinois Republican presidential primary was held on April 12, 1932, in the U.S. state of Illinois as one of the Republican Party's state primaries ahead of the 1932 presidential election.

 The preference vote was a "beauty contest".
 Delegates were instead selected by direct-vote in each congressional districts on delegate candidates.

-The popular vote was near unanimously won by the only name on the ballot, former U.S. Senator from Maryland Joseph I. France.
+The popular vote was near-unanimously won by the only name on the ballot, former U.S. Senator from Maryland Joseph I. France.